Haystacks Calhoun: Early life

 Born on August 3, 1934, William Dee Calhoun grew up on a farm in McKinney, Texas; a rural suburb located in Collin County about 30 mi north of Dallas.
 By age 14, he already weighed 300 lb, as he routinely ate a dozen eggs for breakfast.
 By the time he was in his early 20s, Calhoun weighed over 600 lb.
-Legend has it that Calhoun was discovered by a traveling wrestling promoter that saw him pick up and move cows across a field.
+Legend has it that Calhoun was discovered by a traveling wrestling promoter who saw him pick up and move cows across a field.
 Calhoun first broke into wrestling in 1955 and he began competing for local promoter Orville Brown.

 Professional wrestling career

 Initially performing under the name "Country Boy Calhoun", he performed in various regional territories, including Houston, Kansas City, and Canada.
 However, he first appeared nationally on Art Linkletter's House Party, a televised variety show where Calhoun tossed full bales of hay into a high loft.
 As a result of this feat, he adopted the name "Haystacks Calhoun."
 Recognizing the show business potential of such a gimmick, Calhoun decided to exaggerate his hillbilly persona by adopting the fictional birthplace of Morgan's Corner, Arkansas, while sporting a bushy beard, white t-shirt, blue overalls, and a genuine horseshoe around his neck on a chain.
 Moreover, while promoters typically did not book him for championships, he seldom lost a match.
-He was often booked in handicap matches and battle royals.
+He was often booked in handicap matches and battles royal.
 He was matched up against fellow wrestling giant Happy Humphrey (who was billed as the heaviest wrestler in the world) in a series of highly promoted altercations at Madison Square Garden during the early 1960s.
 At over 750 lbs (340 kg), Humphrey outweighed Calhoun by over 150 lb and was considerably slower than Calhoun.
 Calhoun took the majority of the decisions over Humphrey, many by count out as Humphrey often could not get himself back into the ring by the count of 20 when thrown out.
 Calhoun stated: "He had very poor balance, was easy to get around and easy to handle.
 I slammed him easier than the average-size fellow.
 When I learned he was up to 800 pounds I warned him that it wasn't healthy."